 Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
 If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions Disability These proposals would impact upon people with physical disabilities receiving a variety of different service types.
-Some No Assessed Care Act eligibility outcomes would still be met.
-Case Workers would discuss potential options with

-choices that are currently individuals who use services

-available and that are more as part of the assessment
+Some choices that are currently available and that are more expensive may cease to be available.
+No Assessed Care Act eligibility outcomes would still be met.
+Case Workers would discuss potential options with individuals who use services as part of the assessment process.

-expensive may cease to be process.

-available.

-Hampshire County Council

-People in receipt of supported would continue to invest in

-living or care at home services enablement services and

-may experience an overall supported employment

-reduction in the volume (hours) services.

-of support received on a 1:1

-basis.

-It is likely for a large percentage

-of those assessed the support

-that they receive would change

-or reduce.
-These people are

-likely to have been impacted by

-reductions / changes to the

-levels of service they previously

-received as a result of earlier

-transformation programmes.

-. transionnation programmes.
+People in receipt of supported living or care at home services may experience an overall reduction in the volume (hours) of support received on a 1:1 basis.
+Hampshire County Council would continue to invest in enablement services and supported employment services.
+It is likely for a large percentage of those assessed the support that they receive would change or reduce.
+These people are likely to have been impacted by reductions / changes to the levels of service they previously received as a result of earlier transformation programmes.